appsaeed/utilities-functions/README.md

-## Overview
+## intro

-Javascript utilities functions and methods uses for better developer experience
+Javascript utilities functions and methods for browser and nodejs to 10x faster developer experience

 > Fast, generic JavaScript browser and some nodejs utility functions.